 Basically applique follows a standard procedure as outlined below

-- Place stabiliser under the foundation fabric & Hoop the foundation fabric.
+- Place the stabilizer under the foundation fabric & Hoop the foundation fabric.

 - Draw the design on the applique fabric and the foundation fabric

-- Make a straight stitch on the foundation fabric over the design so that you are clear of where to place the design
+- Make a straight stitch on the foundation fabric over the design so that you are clear on where to place the design.

 - Make the final outline with closely placed zig zag stitches(satin stitches).
 Checkout this post on satin stitches for some tips on doing it with your sewing machine.

 Method 1.
-How to Applique with fusible web
+Satin Stitch Applique with fusible web

-Using the fusible web (2-sided sticky – also called fusible adhesive) to adhere the applique pieces on to the back ground fabric is a good way to secure the designs.
-This way the pieces would not shift as you sew.
+Using the fusible web (2-sided sticky – also called fusible adhesive) to adhere the applique pieces onto the background fabric is a good way to secure the designs.
+This way, the pieces would not shift as you sew.

-Fusible web will come with a paper backing that can be peeled off before sticking it to the applique pieces and background fabric bonding them together
+The fusible web will come with a paper backing that can be peeled off before sticking it to the applique pieces and background fabric, bonding them together.

 Apply the fusible web on the wrong side of the applique pieces.